FusionAuth/fusionauth-angular-example/README.md

 Log into FusionAuth and create a new API key using the value from the `server/config/config.json`.
 Then create a new application using the value from `angular/src/environments/environments.ts`.

 ### Email templates
 Log in to FusionAuth and edit each of the email templates (Email Verification, Setup Password, and Forgot Password) and change `localhost:9011` to `localhost:4200`.
 In the Setup Password template you can also change `/password/change` to `/password/setup`.
-In this example app that will give you some additional info when you click on the link that you are seting up your password for the first time.
+In this example app that will give you some additional info when you click on the link that you are setting up your password for the first time.

 ## The Example App